splunk/splunk-connect-for-syslog/docs/destinations.md

 ### Send only selected events to the additional destination

-After adding this example to your basic configuration SC4S will send Cisco IOS events also to `SC4S_DEST_SPLUNK_HEC_OTHER_URL`.
+After adding this example to your basic configuration SC4S will send Cisco IOS events to `SC4S_DEST_SPLUNK_HEC_OTHER_URL`.
 ```bash
 #Note "OTHER" should be a meaningful name
 SC4S_DEST_SPLUNK_HEC_OTHER_URL=https://splunk:8088